hardbyte/netchecks/README.md

 ## Development

-Update version in pyproject.toml, push to `main` and create a release on GitHub.
+Update version in `pyproject.toml`, push to `main` and create a release on GitHub.
 Pypi release will be carried out by GitHub actions.

 Install dev dependencies with Poetry: